patrickpiedad/personalWebsite/finalDesign/blog/2024-05-30-environmental-immersion.md

 imageAlt: Man fully immersed in water diving
 ---

-So I'm currently learning German... and if you know anything about learning German, you know that it can be a difficult language to grasp.
+So, I'm currently learning German... and if you know anything about learning German, you know that it can be a difficult language to grasp.

 The language has several words that mean the same thing, and they are ALL used frequently in daily vernacular.
 As a result, you need to know most of them in order to progress towards fluency.
 For comparison, a Wikipedia article states that German has 330,000 header words (words in the dictionary) while Spanish only has 93,000 words.